 Karri Haen Whitmer, a senior lecturer in genetics, development and cell biology, received the Excellence in Teaching by Lecturers and Adjunct Faculty Award.
 Whitmer teaches large foundational courses in anatomy and physiology and has taught more than 8,000 students since 2001.

 Nancy Grudens-Schuck, an associate professor in agricultural education and studies, received the Distance Education Teaching Award.
 Grudens-Schuck has taught undergraduate and graduate students through distance education since 2001.
 Her courses reflect her commitment to accessibility, learner interaction, diversity and positive learning experiences.

-Jodi Sterle, an academic adviser and the Eldred and Donna Harman Professor for Excellence in Teaching and Learning in the Department of Animal Science, received the Outstanding Adviser Award.Sterle helps students identify opportunities that match their interests.
+Jodi Sterle, an academic advisor and the Eldred and Donna Harman Professor for Excellence in Teaching and Learning in the Department of Animal Science, received the Outstanding Advisor Award.Sterle helps students identify opportunities that match their interests.
 Since 2012, she has advised close to 100 students each year.

 Stephanie Zumbach, a student services specialist in the agronomy, received the Outstanding Service in Student Recruitment and Retention Award.
 During the past six years her efforts have helped increase enrollment by 20 percent and helped recruit more women into the program.
 She manages student orientation, student visits and the Experience Iowa State program for the agronomy department.

 Maggie Sprecher, an academic advisor in global resource systems, received the Learning Community Coordinator Award.
 Sprecher coordinates the Global Resource Systems community-learning program.
 She works to ensure each student’s success and is an advocate for personal, academic and professional growth.